-Results and Discussion
+Results and Discussion:

 In table 2 and figure 1, 39 samples display an average of 116 syllables, an average number of words of 70.7% and an average number of characters of 487.5%.
-Through these results there is probably a positive sign in the performance of the bilingual student, since it is often difficult to produce sentences or paragraphs even by users of German as a mother tongue at these early ages.
+Through These results there is probably a positive sign in the performance of the bilingual student, since it is often difficult to produce sentences or paragraphs even by German native speakers at these early ages.